 Diana Greene, Executive Producer, Weaving Connections

-Educators will learn ways to weave visual storytelling into the classroom at any grade level, and discover how to use sound, music, image and interviews while exploring a subject.
+Educators will learn ways to weave visual storytelling into the classroom, and discover how to use sound, music, image and interviews while exploring a subject.
 By incorporating multimedia tools, we will link verbal thinking with visual literacy and expand understanding; we will gain research and artistic skills to help tie local classrooms to the broader global landscape; and we will experiment with documentary film techniques using smartphones.
-In addition, educators will examine the film Weaving Connections, made by high school journalism students in Winston-Salem and funded from a grant from The Pulitzer Center.
-Using Winston-Salem as a case study, students saw firsthand how the “local” and “global” directly intertwine by looking through the lens of textile manufacturing.
+In addition, educators will examine the film Weaving Connections, made by high school journalism students in Winston-Salem and funded by a grant from The Pulitzer Center.
+Students saw firsthand how “local” and “global” directly intertwine by looking through the lens of textile manufacturing.

 |Does the Earth Have Rights?
 Bringing Environmental Issues into the Classroom [6-12]